-1.2 DSP56854 Description
+1.2 DSP56855 Description

-The DSP56854 is a member of the DSP56800E core-based family of Digital Signal Processors (DSPs).
-It combines, on a single chip, the processing power of a DSP and the functionality of a microcontroller with a flexible set of peripherals to create an extremely cost-effective solution.
-Because of its low cost, configuration flexibility, and compact program code, the DSP56854 is well-suited for many applications.
-The DSP56854 includes many peripherals that are especially useful for low-end Internet appliance applications and low-end client applications such as telephony; portable devices; Internet audio; and point-of-sale systems, such as noise suppression; ID tag readers; sonic/subsonic detectors; security access devices; remote metering; sonic alarms.
+The DSP56855 is a member of the DSP56800E core-based family of Digital Signal Processors (DSPs).
+It combines, on a single chip, the processing power of a DSP and the functionality of a microcontroller with a flexible set of peripherals, creating an extremely cost-effective solution.
+Because of its low cost, configuration flexibility, and compact program code, the DSP56855 is well-suited for many applications.
+The DSP56855 includes many peripherals that are especially useful for low-end Internet appliance applications and low-end client applications such as telephony; portable devices; Internet audio; and point-of-sale systems, such as noise suppression; ID tag readers; sonic/subsonic detectors; security access devices; remote metering; sonic alarms.

-The Product Family core is based on a Harvard-style architecture consisting of three execution units operating in parallel, allowing as many as six operations per instruction cycle.
+The DSP56800E core is based on a Harvard-style architecture consisting of three execution units operating in parallel, allowing as many as six operations per instruction cycle.
 The microprocessor-style programming model and optimized instruction set allow straightforward generation of efficient, compact code for both DSP and MCU applications.
 The instruction set is also highly efficient for C Compilers, enabling rapid development of optimized control applications.

-The DSP56854 supports program execution from either internal or external memories.
+The DSP56855 supports program execution from either internal or external memories.
 Two data operands can be accessed from the on-chip Data RAM per instruction cycle.
-The DSP56854 also provides two external dedicated interrupt lines, and up to 41 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.
+The DSP56855 also provides two external dedicated interrupt lines, and up to 18 General Purpose Input/Output (GPIO) lines, depending on peripheral configuration.

-The DSP56854 DSP controller includes 16K words of Program RAM, 16K words of Data RAM, and 1K words of Boot ROM.
+The DSP56855 DSP controller includes 24K words of Program RAM, 24K words of Data RAM and 1K of Boot ROM.
 It also supports program execution from external memory.

-This DSP controller also provides a full set of standard programmable peripherals that include an 8-bit parallel Host Interface, Enhanced Synchronous Serial Interface (ESSI), one Serial Peripheral Interface (SPI), two Serial Communications Interfaces (SCIs), and a Quad Timer.
-The Host Interface, ESSI, SPI, SCI, four chip selects and quad timer can be used as General Purpose Input/Outputs (GPIOs) if its primary function is not required.
+This DSP controller also provides a full set of standard programmable peripherals that include one Enhanced Synchronous Serial Interface (ESSI), two Serial Communications Interfaces (SCI), and one Quad Timer.
+The ESSI, SCIs, four chip selects and and Quad Timer external output can be used as General Purpose Input/Outputs when its primary function is not required.